 The lucky salmon are able to get past both the falls and the bears.
 Those that aren’t so lucky help the bears put on pounds before heading into winter.
 I read that between 200,000 and 400,000 salmon successfully make it upriver each year!

 Later, people caught on that this is also a phenomenal wildlife viewing spot.
-Viewing platforms were erected and now hundreds of people every day visit Katmai in the summer months to see brown bears.
+Viewing platforms were erected and now thousands of people visit Katmai in the summer months to see brown bears.

 Where is Brooks Falls?